PROFILE

 Selebi-Phikwe, has had a troubled financial

-history but remains an important employer.
-The
+history but remains an important employer,

-and supported by substantial government
+region and supported by substantial government

-tons of soda ash in 2002.
-BCL is expected to
+investment, produced 265,000 tons of soda ash in

-the northeastern part of the country, estimated
+northeastern part of the country, estimated by

-by the developers at a commercially viable
+the developers at a commercially viable quantity

-quantity of 12 trillion cubic feet.
-Development
+of 12 trillion cubic feet.
+Development of the

 Tourism